tamrahargus/tamrahargus/README.md

 # Tamra Hargus

-# SoC Physical Design & Analog/Memory IC Layout Engineer
+**SoC Physical Design & IC Layout Engineer**

+I focus on delivering physical design and layout that are reliable and reproducible.
+I document what I learn, share study guides, and write about the challenges of SoC physical design and IC layout.

-**SoC Physical Design Engineer** specializing in **Analog Hard IPs (HIPs)**, **Custom & Compiler-Generated Memory Macros**, and **Standard Cell Library Development**.
+Specializing in **Analog Hard IPs (HIPs)**, **Custom & Compiler-Generated Memory Macros**, and **Standard Cell Library Development**.
 Skilled in STA, P&R, DRC/LVS, and automation scripting to deliver advanced-node designs that meet stringent PPA, reliability, and manufacturing targets.

 ---

+## Background
+Over the course of my career, I’ve taken SoC partitions, Analog Hard IPs, and both custom and compiler-generated memory macros from concept to tapeout.
+I’ve also designed and implemented multiple standard cell libraries, ensuring every block meets performance, power, area, and manufacturability requirements.
+My focus has been on building layouts that balance precision and efficiency, while keeping flows reproducible and sign-off ready.

+---

 ## Core Expertise
-- **SoC Physical Design:** Floorplanning, place & route, clock tree synthesis, timing closure, power optimization
+- **Designing** SoC floorplans, running place & route, clock tree synthesis, timing closure, and power optimization
-- **Analog & Memory Layout:** Custom analog blocks, SRAM, ROM, high-density memory macros, parasitic extraction
+- **Implementing** analog blocks, SRAM/ROM, and custom or compiler-generated memory macros with parasitic extraction
-- **Verification:** STA, DRC, LVS, IR drop analysis, EM verification
+- **Verifying** designs with STA, DRC/LVS, IR drop, and EM analysis
-- **Automation:** TCL, Python, and shell scripting for flow efficiency
+- **Automating** flows and checks with TCL, Python, and shell scripting

 ## Tools & Platforms
-- Cadence Innovus / Virtuoso / Genus
+- Cadence Innovus, Virtuoso, Genus
-- Synopsys ICC2 / PrimeTime / ICV
+- Synopsys ICC2, PrimeTime, ICV
 - Mentor Calibre
 - Other industry-standard EDA tools

-## Background
-Delivered multiple advanced-node SoC Partitions, Analog Hard IPs (HIPs), and both Custom and Compiler-Generated Memory Macros from design to tapeout.
-Designed and implemented multiple Standard Cell Libraries, ensuring compliance with PPA, Reliability, and Manufacturing Requirements.

 ---

-## 🔹 Featured Repositories
+## Featured Repositories

 | Repository | Description |
 |------------|-------------|